bean-mhm/flim/README.md

 If `main.py` runs successfully, you should see a file named `flim.spi3d` in the same directory.
 Alternatively, you can look up the latest LUT - no pun intended - in the [releases](https://github.com/bean-mhm/flim/releases) section, which may be outdated.

-The LUT's expected input and output formats are mentioned in the LUT comments at end of the file, but they can also be seen in the code.

-Here's an example of the LUT comments (note that this might not match the latest version):
+The LUT's expected input and output formats are mentioned in the LUT comments at end of the file.
+The following is an example of the LUT comments (note that this might not match the latest version).

 ```
 # -------------------------------------------------